loveencounterflow/coffeexelatex/README.md

 Everyone who has worked with LaTeX knows how hard it can often be to get seemingly simple things done in this Turing-complete markup language.
 Let's face it, (La)TeX has many problems; the [complectedness](http://www.infoq.com/presentations/Simple-Made-Easy) of its inner workings and the extremely uneven syntax of its commands put a heavy burden on the average user.
-The funny thing is that while TeX is all about computational text processing, text processing and computations are *hard* to get right, or sometimes done at all, in this environment.
+The funny thing is that while TeX is all about computational text processing, doing some math and some string processing are *really hard* to get right, or sometimes done at all, in this environment.
+Not to mention that TeX has no notion of higher-order data types, such as lists.

 Often one wishes one could just do a simple calculation or build a typesetting object from available data *outside* of all that makes LaTeX so difficult to get right.
 Turns out: you can already do that.